ramcharan7251/DayExtractor/README.md

 enter the date in format(dd/mm/yyyy): 15/09/2023
 15/09/2023 is Thursday

+### Uses

+The "DayExtractor" program serves the following purposes and can be useful for various scenarios:

+1. **Calculate Day of the Week:** The primary function of this program is to calculate and display the day of the week for a given date in the "dd/mm/yyyy" format.
+Users can input a date, and the program will provide the corresponding day of the week.

+2. **Historical Research:** Historians, researchers, or anyone interested in historical events can use this program to determine the day of the week for specific dates in history.
+This can aid in understanding historical contexts and timelines.

+3. **Planning and Scheduling:** Individuals and organizations can utilize this program for scheduling and planning activities or events on specific days of the week.
+For example, it can be helpful when setting up recurring meetings or events.

+4. **Educational Purposes:** Students and educators can use this program to learn about date calculations and algorithms, such as Zeller's Congruence, which is used in this program.

+5. **Calendar Conversion:** The program can assist in converting dates between different calendar systems or formats, especially when working with international date formats.

+6. **Integration in Other Projects:** Developers can integrate the day calculation functionality of this program into their own projects, such as calendar applications or date-related utilities.

+7. **Exploring Algorithm Logic:** Programmers and enthusiasts interested in algorithms can examine the implementation of Zeller's Congruence and gain insights into how date calculations work.

+These are some of the key uses of the "DayExtractor" program.
+It provides a simple yet effective way to determine the day of the week for any given date, making it versatile and valuable for a wide range of applications.

 ## LIMITATIONS

 While the "DayExtractor" program effectively calculates the day of the week for most dates, it's important to be aware of its limitations: